Raúl Uche

-Raúl Uche Rubio (born 8 October 1997) is a Spanish professional footballer who plays as a forward for Waterford in the League of Ireland First Division.
+Raúl Uche Rubio (born 8 October 1997) is a Spanish professional footballer who plays as a forward for Tercera Federación club Cala Pozuelo.

 Early life

 Uche was born in Madrid and developed in the youth system of Rayo Vallecano.
 In 2015, he joined the club's reserve side in the Tercera División, making five appearances that season.

 Club career

 Leicester City

 In 2016, Uche signed a four-year contract with Premier League champions Leicester City.
 In 2018, he went on loan with Betis Deportivo in Segunda División B, scoring four goals in fifteen league appearances, and making another two appearances in the promotion play-offs.

 Valladolid Promesas

 On 13 January 2020, after playing very little with Leicester's U-23 squad over his time at the club, Uche returned to Spain and signed with Segunda División B side Valladolid Promesas.
 That season, he made six league appearances, scoring one goal, and made one appearance in the promotion play-offs.
 The following year, he scored six goals in sixteen appearances.